Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Results

 A detailed description of the radiography measurements and results has already been published in \cite{Briz2022}.
-The quality of the images was studied via a Modulation Transfer Function (MTF) analysis using the profiles obtained with the regular spatial pattern (holes in C and D panels in Fig. \ref{fig:radiographs}).
-The MTF is a measure of the capability of our device to transfer contrast at a particular resolution from the object to the image.
-In other words, the MTF is a way to incorporate resolution and contrast into a single specification.
-In this study, the MTF is calculated as the contrast (in percentage of grey level) in the image between one hole and the Aluminum spacing, and it is represented, in Fig. \ref{fig:MTF}, as a function of the number of line pairs (hole-spacing pairs in our case) per mm.
-Looking at the resolved lines in Fig. \ref{fig:radiographs}, and the MTF analysis shown in Fig. \ref{fig:MTF}, we concluded that the spatial resolution of the device is better than 2 mm and the MTF-10\% = 0.3 line pairs / mm, comparable to those of other existing devices (e.g. 0.35 in \cite{Gia17} from a tomographic image).
+The quality of the images was studied via the MTF analysis explained before.
+Fig. \ref{fig:MTF} represents the MTF as a function of the number of line pairs (hole-spacing pairs in our case) per mm.
+Looking at the resolved lines in Fig. \ref{fig:radiographs}, we conclude that the spatial resolution of the device is better than 2 mm.
+The MTF-10\% = 0.3 line-pairs/mm, deduced from Fig. \ref{fig:MTF}, corroborates this 2-mm upper limit for the spatial resolution and is comparable to those of other existing devices (e.g. MTF-10\% = 0.6 line-pairs/mm in \cite{Sarosiek2021}).
 For more details the reader is referred to \cite{Briz2022}. \\